 Our replacement behaviors are unique to our personal preferences, schedule and resources.
 Here is a list of some potential activities that may work for you...
 Suggested Replacement Behaviors

 Play a game with your children, spouse, SO or friends Read a book (to yourself or another) Go for a walk Call a friend Check your email Close your eyes and count to 10 Breathe deeply; meditate on a positive / motivating word on the exhale Plan your next vacation Do 20 jumping jacks Look at the family photo album Make a family photo album Plan a tasty and healthy menu Make a healthy grocery list Paint your toenails Brush your teeth Try a new hairstyle Let your kids style your hair Go to bed Pray Meditate Cry Laugh Stretch Volunteer to help another Go somewhere remote and yell Turn up the radio and sing along- loudly Dance with the broom Color Play dress up with your kids or fur kids Skip around the block (and entertain the neighbors!)
 Bake homemade muffins using finely ground oatmeal instead of flour Give healthy baked gifts to neighbors Recite a poem, Scripture or favorite saying Add your new healthy habits to your Journal.

-About E-Motion Therapy 530-518-1406 FCCS is a California LMFT Corporation owned and directed by Melinda Haynes, MA, LMFT.
-CA license number 102308.
+Work on your lifestyle / fitness goals with a FREE Online LifeStyle Guide.
+Back to Weight Management Home 530-518-1406 California LMFT license number 102308.
+Oklahoma LMFT license number 1153.
+North Carolina LMFT license pending.
+FCCS is a California LMFT Corporation owned and directed by Melinda Haynes, MA, LMFT.
 The persons depicted on this site are models.
 Photos do not represent or guarantee results.
-Serving Butte County, Chico, Paradise, Oroville, Berry Creek, Durham and Biggs.
+Contact for service areas.